 At the beginning of the market, the market for office properties was disrupted by the work from the home trend.
 To abide by social distancing measures, companies have willingly adapted to remote work.
 Does this signify the end of office property?
 No. Companies today are more willing to move to more suburban areas and turn to asset

 Changes in Leasing Demand

 The demand for leasing since March has kept property managers, on their toes.
 The COVID-19 pandemic has created, a certain level of uncertainty in consumer patterns.
 At the start of the crisis, there was a significant drop in new lease contracts.
 Due to the imposed lockdowns and, the fear of the coronavirus; Individuals hurdled up in their homes.
 This caused retention rates to skyrocket.
+Talent Acquisition.

-Conversely, lease renewals rates began dropping as unemployment rates soared due to the shutdown of most economies.
+Conversely, lease renewal rates began dropping as unemployment rates soared due to the shutdown of most economies.
 Successful post-Covid-19 real estate management firms are rapidly adapting, to this new reality.
 With much more difficulties regarding filling up vacancies, property managers found new ways to meet their clients halfway.
 The growing financial distress faced by renters pushed property managers, to encourage lease renewals.
 Renters and, managers opted to maintain flat rent rates.
 While the effects of Covid-19 have been felt at different rates based on geographical locations, the conclusion stays the same.
 For instance, lease demand has drastically dropped in Q2 of 2020 as compared to 2019.
 Key area – Real Estate Asset Management.